EvictionLab/eviction-lab-website/content/eviction-tracking/hartford-ct.md

 {{< report_intro site_id="09003" data="/uploads/table.csv" >}}

-Eviction filings in Hartford, CT (Hartford County) fell below average when a state-wide eviction moratorium was instituted in April 2020.
+Eviction filings in Hartford fell below average when a state-wide eviction moratorium was instituted in April 2020.
 These eviction protections expired on June 30, 2021.